uwsampa/accept/README.md

 (Remember to add `-f` if you make any changes to your source files.)
 This will spit out a log of places where ACCEPT looked for---and found---possible relaxations.
 It will attempt to point you toward source locations that, given a bit more attention, could unlock to more opportunities.
 Again, the ACCEPT paper describes the purpose of this feedback log.

+### Write a Quality Metric

+The dynamic feedback loop component of ACCEPT relies on a function that assesses the *quality* of a relaxed program's output.
+You write this function in a Python script that accompanies the source code of your program.

+To write your application's quality metric, create a file called `eval.py` alongside your source files.
+There, you'll define two Python functions: `load` and `score`.

+**Load function.** The `load` function takes no arguments.
+It loads and parses the output of one execution of the program and returns a data structure representing it.
+For example, you might parse a CSV file to get a list of floating-point numbers and return that.

+**Score function.** The `score` function takes two arguments, which are both outputs returned by previous invocations of `load`: the first is the output of a *precise* execution and the second is the output from some *relaxed* execution.
+The scoring function should compute the "difference" (defined in a domain-specific way) between the two and return a value between 0.0 and 1.0, where 0.0 is perfectly correct and 1.0 is completely wrong.

+Here's an example `eval.py` to start with:

+    def load():
+        out = []
+        open 'my_output.txt' as f:
+            for line in f:
+                first_num, _ = line.split(None, 1)
+                out.append(float(first_num))

+    def score(orig, relaxed):
+        total = 0.0
+        for a, b in zip(orig, relaxed):
+            total += min(abs(a - b), 1.0)
+        return total / len(orig), 1.0

+**File caching.** Parsed program outputs---values returned by `load`---are stored serialized in an SQLite database for safekeeping and reuse.
+The idea is to avoid re-parsing the same output multiple times.
+Sometimes, however, it can be inefficient to store parsed and serialized values: when outputs are very large, it's better to just keep the file itself around and parse it on the fly each time.
+For example, if your program outputs an image, you probably don't want to store that in the database.
+In these cases, return a string starting with the prefix `file:` from your `load` function.
+Output files will then be cached and their *filenames* (rather than contents) passed to `score`.

+Here's an example `eval.py` using this approach:

+    import itertools

+    def load():
+        return 'file:my_output.txt'

+    def score(orig, relaxed):
+        total = 0.0
+        count = 0
+        with open(orig) as orig_f:
+            with open(relaxed) as relaxed_f:
+                for orig_line, relaxed_line in itertools.izip(orig_f, relaxed_f):
+                    a = int(line.split(None, 1)[0])
+                    b = int(line.split(None, 1)[0])
+                    total += min(abs(a - b), 1.0)
+                    count += 1
+        return total / count

 ### Run the Toolchain

 Once you're happy with your annotations, you can run the full toolchain to optimize your program.
 Run this command: